bradx3/quinc/README.md

     quinc.sync

 ## Extension

+Sources can be any class with a #files method.
+The source can then be set on a quinc object to use that source instead of the default.

 Processors can be any class with a #process method.
 The processor will be given an array of files.
 That array should be filtered, added to, and returned.